 On the bright side, he was writing again.
 And he had a muse.
 It is important to note that he was writing again because of the fact that he had a muse.
-Because without one, he didn’t write.
+He would be the first to admit how lame that sounded.
+But he knew what worked for him and went with it.

 At some point, years ago on his journey into being the not-quite-successful writer that he was today, he somehow convinced himself that he needed to what amounted to a crush in order to write.